PhD, CBD, CCE

 Do I need a doula if I am having a planned cesarean?

 A doula can provide comfort measures and help with advocacy during any kind of birth, including surgical birth.
 A birthing person's mobility is limited after surgical birth, and doulas provide a great deal of help during this time.
-Doulas can be particularly helpful with lactation support (if desired) after a surgical birth.
+Doulas can also be particularly helpful with lactation support (if desired) after a surgical birth.

 What areas do you serve?